18-Wheeler Accidents Are More Complicated Than You Might Think.

 In many cases, insurers for commercial trucks will send representatives to the scenes of these crashes and attempt to have victims sign forms that limit or outright prohibit legal action.
 In some cases, they may offer settlements that are typically much less than what victims are actually entitled to.

 Do not sign anything or make any statements without first contacting a truck accident attorney in Fort Lauderdale with Englander Peebles.
-You can have our attorneys review your case and answer all of your legal questions when you call or fill out an online contact form to take advantage of a free consultation.
-If you need directions to our Fort Lauderdale office, click here.
+You can have our attorneys review your case and answer all your legal questions when you call or fill out an online contact form to take advantage of a free consultation.

-If you were injured or a loved one was killed in a trucking accident in Fort Lauderdale, Plantation, or another area of South Florida, you need to contact Fort Lauderdale truck accident lawyer Englander Peebles as soon as possible.
+If you were injured or a loved one was killed in a trucking accident in Fort Lauderdale, Plantation or another area of South Florida, you need to contact our Fort Lauderdale truck accident lawyers at Englander Peebles as soon as possible.
 Our experienced car accident attorneys can immediately begin an independent investigation of your crash scene to determine the true cause and work to hold all negligent parties accountable.